Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Results

-Table~\ref{tab:auto} shows automatic scores for all our models. \BARTr{} is the best among the fully trained models in terms of lexical overlap metrics (which is expected, as it trained on the most similar reference distribution), but the \BARTw{} and \BARTk{} models are almost equal in terms of semantic consistency, achieving around 90\% average entailment probability, which is on par with the copy baseline.
+Table~\ref{tab:auto} shows automatic scores for all our models. \BARTr{} is the best among the fully trained models in terms of lexical overlap metrics (which is expected, as it is trained on the most similar reference distribution), but the \BARTw{} and \BARTk{} models are almost equal in terms of semantic consistency, achieving around 90\% average entailment probability, which is on par with the copy baseline.

 Semantic consistency is much lower for the few-shot models (e.g.\ the average entailment probability is between 65\% and 85\%), showing that there is a certain minimum amount of data needed to achieve consistent outputs.
+Using more examples for training the model generally helps to decrease variance and increase performance across various metrics (cf.\ Figure~\ref{fig:fewshot}).

-Interestingly, the models which do not see the relations during test time (\textit{mask-test} and \textit{mask-all}) still achieve around 60\% average entailment probability, similar to the worst few-shot model.
-Although their rate of contradictions is higher than for other models, the results suggest that in many cases, the relation can be guessed from the related entities.
+Interestingly, the models which do not see the relations during test time (\textit{mask-test} and \textit{mask-all}) still achieve around 60\% average entailment probability, similarly to the worst few-shot model.
+Although their rate of contradictions is higher than for other models, the results suggest that in many cases, the guessed relation is compatible with the correct relation.

-Another interesting observation is that the \textit{mask-train} model (trained not to use the labels) is able to use the labels provided at test time to improve the outputs considerably (drop from 17\% to 5\% in contradiction rate compared to \textit{mask-all}).
-The fact that relation labels carry most of the information for the successful verbalization is emphasized by the finding that the \textit{desc-repl} model is worse than \BARTr{} (although the descriptions are longer and supposedly explain the relation semantics), and the benefits of concatenating the descriptions alongside the relation labels (\textit{desc-cat}) are negligible, only slightly improving lexical similarity metrics (0.5 BLEU point gain over \BARTr{}).
+Another interesting observation is that the \textit{mask-train} model (trained not to use the labels) is able to use the labels provided at test time to improve the outputs considerably (contradiction rate drops from 17\% to 5\% compared to \textit{mask-all}).
+The fact that the short labels are both sufficient and necessary for the successful verbalization is emphasized by the fact that the \textit{desc-repl} model is worse than \BARTr{} (although the descriptions are longer and supposedly explain the relation semantics), and the benefits of concatenating the descriptions alongside the relation labels (\textit{desc-cat}) are negligible, only slightly improving lexical similarity metrics (0.5 BLEU point gain over \BARTr{}).

 In terms of lexical diversity, human references use more unique n-grams, but the model outputs are very similar in other aspects.
 It remains to be seen if the model outputs can stay semantically consistent with diversity-focused decoding techniques such as nucleus sampling \cite{holtzmanBDFC20}.